mbari-org/auv-python/README.md

 Then use VS Code or your choice of editor to edit, test, and commit code.
 Push changes to your remote repo on GitHub and make a Pull Request to have it merged into the main upstream branch.
+It's also nice to have a GitHub Issue to reference in the PR, this helps provide context for the proposed changes.

 ## Use with Docker - as on a production server ###